chaconnewu/awesome-augmented/awesomes/vim-galore.md

   that
  </em>
  half.
-Otherwise the issue is in the inactive lower half.
+Otherwise, the issue is in the inactive lower half.
 Move the
  <code>
   :finish
  </code>